-The unique architecture of Holzworth HA7000 series phase noise analyzers allows for direct access to several internal modules.
-By allowing access to each channels phase detector individually, the analyzers allow for actual measured noise floors instead of making noise floor approximations.
+The unique architecture of the HA7062C allows for direct access to several internal modules.
+By allowing access to each channels phase detector individually, the HA7062C allows for actual measured noise floors instead of making noise floor approximations.
 To make a noise floor measurement, the front end splitter is bypassed to directly access the phase detector (mixer) of each channel/core while measuring two un-correlated frequency sources.
 Refer to the figure below.